rpoleski/MulensModel/documents/binary_source_notes.md

   * get\_ref\_fluxes()
   * all plotting functions (they call Model functions

+Also note that there is Fit.get\_n\_sources() function that should be taken care off.
 Things related to binary source that we'll do in future:

+* what happens if there are multiple datasets in the same band?
+In that case, we want to fit the primary source flux and blend flux independently for each dataset, but constrain q\_f to be the same for all datasets with the same band.
 * different methods for both sources - we need to consider binary source with finite source for events that look like lowest mass planets
 * is satellite data and binary source causing any additional problems
 * xallarap